stevethomp/arcadian-kidney/README.md

 Despite the name, reverse Polish notation is not exactly the reverse of Polish notation, for the operands of non-commutative operations are still written in the conventional order (e.g. "÷ 6 3" in Polish notation and "6 3 ÷" in reverse Polish both evaluate to 2, whereas "3 6 ÷" in reverse Polish notation would evaluate to ½).

 # Notes
 * For the purposes of this evaluation, function comes before form.
 Don't get so busy with looks that you miss the required functionality.
-Leave fonts, colors, and pixel pushing until you've' satisfied all the functional requirements.
+Leave fonts, colors, and pixel pushing until you've satisfied all the functional requirements.
 * Be sure to read the 'Requirements' below and implement each as stated.
 * If a requirement is unclear, make a reasonable assumption and clearly state this assumption in the 'Assumptions' section immediately below.